docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

      ```

  7. Set the default command to be executed when the container starts.
-This command instructs the container to run the Maven wrapper (`./mvnw`) with the `spring-boot:run` goal, which will build and execute your Spring Boot application
+This command instructs the container to run the Maven wrapper (`./mvnw`) with the `spring-boot:run` goal, which will build and execute your Spring Boot application.

      ```dockerfile
      CMD ["./mvnw", "spring-boot:run"]